akarshitaaaa/Pharma-Sales-Force-Effectiveness/README.md

 - `rep_data.Region → territory_data.Region` — active, many-to-one
 - `sales_data.region → territory_data.Region` — **inactive** (Power BI auto-deactivates this to avoid an ambiguous second path between `sales_data` and `territory_data`)

-**Known modeling gap:** `sales_data` has no direct key to `rep_data` — they only share a `Region` field, and with multiple reps per region, this isn't a safe join key for rep-level attribution. `Revenue per Call` is therefore a company-wide efficiency estimate, not a true per-rep metric.
-A proper fix would require a `Rep_ID` column on each transaction, which the source data doesn't include.

 ---